Are you planning your trip to India and need to apply for an Indian Visa?

 Here, you need to upload the documents to support your online e-visa application.
-In my case, I applied for eTourist + eBusiness visa hence I was asked to upload a copy of business card as well.
+In my case, I applied for an eTourist + eBusiness visa hence I was asked to upload a copy of my business card as well.

 - Documents must be in the English language

 - File size should be between 10KB to 300KB in PDF format

 Step #8.
 Review and Confirm Details